Coccinelle (software)

-Coccinelle (French for ladybug) is an open-source utility for matching and transforming the source code of programs written in the C programming language.
+Coccinelle (French for ladybug) is an open-source tool for matching and transforming the source code of programs written in the C programming language.

 Utility

 Coccinelle was initially used to aid the evolution of the Linux kernel, providing support for changes to library application programming interfaces (APIs) such as renaming a function, adding a function argument whose value is somehow context-dependent, and reorganizing a data structure.

 It can also be used to find defective programming patterns in code (i.e., pieces of code that are erroneous with high probability such as possible NULL pointer dereference) without transforming them.
-Then coccinelles role is close to that of static analysis tools.
+Therefore coccinelles role is close to that of static analysis tools.
 Examples of such use are provided by the applications of the herodotos tool, which keeps track of warnings generated by coccinelle.

 Support for Coccinelle is provided by IRILL.
 Funding for the development has been provided by the Agence Nationale de la Recherche (France), the Danish Research Council for Technology and Production Sciences, and INRIA.

 The source code of Coccinelle is licensed under the terms of version 2 of the GNU General Public License (GPL).